Guseyn/guseyn.com/static/md/posts/eo-is-wrong.md

   );
 }

-public static String printedJSON(final String json) {
+public static String printed(final String text) {
-  System.out.println(json);
+  System.out.println(text);
-  return json;
+  return text;
 }
 ```

 Each of these functions has the logic from `value()` method of the corresponding object.
-You can notice that with such approach we just need `printedJSON` and we don't have to care about type of the object, which we want to print json format for.

 Yeah, and it's called functional programming.
 Everyone knows it, right?

 But it's sooo much more boring than selling the idea that everyone makes OOP wrong.
 But guess what, everyone makes OOP wrong, even ones who do it in **EO** style.
 Because OOP does not bring us first picture.
 OOP is wrong.